 Sylvester Stallone has established worldwide recognition as an actor, writer and director since he played the title role in his own screenplay of Rocky, which won the Academy Award in 1976 for Best Picture.

 Since that seminal motion picture, Rocky grew to a franchise of five sequels and in 2006 Stallone concluded the series with Rocky Balboa, a critical and audience success which resolutely confirmed both Stallone and Rocky as iconic cultural symbols.
 In addition, to commemorate a character which has become as real as any living person to film-going audiences around the world, a statue of Rocky Balboa was placed at the foot of the now-famous steps of the Philadelphia Art Museum at a dedication ceremony presided over by the Mayor.

-Recently, Stallone wrote, directed and starred in Rambo, which continued the saga of Vietnam vet John Rambo twenty five years after the debut of First Blood.
+In more recent times, Stallone wrote, directed and starred in Rambo, which continued the saga of Vietnam vet John Rambo twenty five years after the debut of First Blood.
 For this latest installment, Stallone took the company on location to the inner jungles of Burma basing the compelling story in a country where crimes against humanity, civil war and genocide have existed for over 60 years – and no one is doing anything about it.

 Born in New York City, Stallone attended school in suburban Philadelphia where he first started acting and also became a star football player.
 He then spent two years instructing at the American College of Switzerland in Geneva.

 Returning to the United States, he enrolled as a drama major at the University of Miami and also began to write.
 Stallone left college to pursue an acting career in New York City, but the jobs did not come easily.
 By 1973, Stallone had auditioned for almost every casting agent in New York and had gone on thousands of acting calls, with little success.